trimou/trimou/README.md

 ### Template locators and caching

-Let's automatically locate the template contents for the given template id so that it’s not necessary to supply the template contents every time the template is compiled:
+Allow to automatically locate the template contents for the given template id so that it’s not necessary to supply the template contents every time the template is compiled.
+Moreover, if the template cache is enabled (default) the compiled template is automatically put in the cache and no compilation happens the next time the template is requested:

 ```java
 MustacheEngine engine = MustacheEngineBuilder